'Doctor Who' trailer from Comic-Con promises 'New friends, new worlds, new times'

 “There’s a very specific way the Doctor comes by this sonic screwdriver,” said Chibnall.
 “It’s made out of some interesting components that you’ll find out about in episode 1.”

-A new teaser trailer for the season was also shown at the panel, which found Whittaker’s Doctor in a variety of different scenarios, including a desert and what seemed to be some sort of factory.
+A new teaser trailer for the season was also shown at the panel, which found Whittaker’s Doctor and her companions in a variety of different scenarios.

 “All of this is new to me,” Whittaker’s Doctor said in voiceover.
 “New friends, new worlds, new times.
 So, if I asked really really nicely, Would you be my new best friends?
 Right, this is going to be fun!”